peter1357908/Resistance-Online-Server-/src/protocol.md

 }
 ```

-Else (the team proposal was rejected):
+Else (the team proposal was rejected, and the mission possibly failed due to too many rejected proposals):
 ```
 {
     action: 'teamSelectionStarting',